 ON THIS PAGE: You will find out more about body changes and other things that can signal a problem that may need medical care.
-To see other pages, use the menu on the side of your screen.
+Use the menu to see other pages.

-Symptoms of soft tissue sarcoma may include:
+Symptoms of sarcoma may include:

-- Pain or soreness in the area of the mass caused by the tumor pushing on nerves or muscles
+Pain or soreness in the area of the mass caused by the tumor pushing on nerves or muscles.

-- Limping or other problems with the legs or feet
+Limping or other problems with the legs or feet.

-- Stiffness in the area with the tumor or difficulty moving an arm or leg
+Stiffness in the area with the tumor or difficulty moving an arm or leg.

-Cardiac sarcoma that occurs in the pericardium, which is the membrane outside of the heart, can cause swelling in the pericardial sac.
+Cardiac sarcoma that occurs in the pericardium, which is the membrane outside of the heart, can cause bleeding into and swelling in the pericardial sac.
 This interferes with the heart’s ability to pump blood.
 Symptoms may include chest pain, shortness of breath, fatigue, and heart palpitations, which are a forced or irregular heartbeat.

-The next section helps explain what tests and scans may be needed to learn more about the cause of the symptoms.
-Use the menu on the side of your screen to select Diagnosis, or you can select another section, to continue reading this guide.
+The next section in this guide is Diagnosis.
+It explains what tests may be needed to learn more about the cause of the symptoms.
+Use the menu to choose a different section to read in this guide.